The Forest of Time

-"The Forest of Time" is an alternate history novella by American writer Michael Flynn.
+The Forest of Time is an alternate history novella by American writer Michael Flynn.
 It was originally published in the June 1987 issue of Analog magazine.
 In 1988, the story was nominated for the Hugo Award for Best Novella.
 It was reprinted in the anthologies The Year's Best Science Fiction: Fifth Annual Collection (1988) and Roads Not Taken: Tales of Alternate History (1998), as well as Flynn's short story collection The Forest of Time and Other Stories (1997).

 Plot

 The story is set in an alternative world wherein the Thirteen Colonies, after gaining independence from Britain, did not succeed in creating the United States, but instead developed into separate and mutually hostile nation-states which often fight bitter wars with each other.

 In the novella, the citizens of Pennsylvania speak a language they call "Pennsylvanisch", which a character describes as "[a] German dialect mainly derived from Swabian and with many English loan words, which a speaker of High German would find it difficult to follow".

 This language has a rich literary tradition of which the Pennsylvanians are proud; and they feel suspicious of, and threatened by the hostile English-speaking nations of New York to their north, and Virginia to their south.

 In that Pennsylvania, only the Quaker communities still speak English as their native language, and they are therefore recruited by the Pennsylvanian Intelligence Service as spies to infiltrate the territories of neighboring nations.

 The story's main conflict comes when a Pennsylvanisch officer encounters a man who claims to be from the United States as we, the readers, know it.
 The officer first regards the man as either truly mad, or feigning madness to cover his mission of espionage for an enemy such as New York, but soon becomes enamored and full of longing for the parallel universe described by the captive.
+As it turns out, he had been in several life-threatening situations in previous worlds he visited and thought making a transit in the countryside away from cities would be the best way to avoid getting attention - a logical idea, but completely wrong.
+In this world, the piece of countryside was a hotly disputed no-man's land in a war zone, and the very fact of his speaking English caused him to be suspected as an enemy spy.